Best Dehumidifiers for Basement Rooms in 2026

 PSOS Dehumidifier for Home, 98 OZ Tank

 PSOS’s 98-ounce tank suits you if you want steady basement moisture control without constant emptying.
-You can cover up to 1,000 square feet, and the PS-01SG pulls up to 40 pints of moisture a day.
+You can cover up to 1,000 square feet, and the PS-01SG is listed for strong daily moisture removal.
 Its powerful mode tackles dampness fast, while sleep mode stays under 30 dBA for quieter nights.
 You’ll see real-time humidity and temperature on the smart panel, and the washable filter catches hair and dust.
 Auto shutoff, defrost, and energy-saving controls add convenience.
 Compact ABS housing and 7-color lighting help it fit your space.

 Best For: Homeowners, apartment dwellers, and RV users who want a compact dehumidifier for spaces up to 1,000 sq. ft. with quiet operation and easy moisture control.